Standard Model Theory for the FCC-ee Tera-Z stage: Mini-review on the pragmatic evaluation of multiloop multiscale integrals using Feynman parameters

-\item[$\bullet$] The functions can have any number of regulators for endpoint singularities, not only the dimensional regulator $\epsilon$. \item[$\bullet$] The inclusion of additional functions which do not enter the decomposition has been facilitated and extended. \item[$\bullet$] A symmetry finder~\cite{2013arXiv1301.1493M} has been implemented which can detect isomorphisms between sectors. \item[$\bullet$] A procedure has been implemented to detect and remap singularities at $x_i = 1$ which result from special kinematic configurations. \item[$\bullet$] The treatment of poles which are higher than logarithmic has been improved. \item[$\bullet$] If the propagators are given in terms of an edge list, the resulting loop diagram can be drawn using neato~\cite{graphviz}.
-This functionality is optional and the program runs normally if neato is not installed. \item[$\bullet$] The distinction between "general functions" and "loop integrands" is removed in the sense that all features are available for both, loop integrals and general polynomial functions (as far as they make sense outside the loop context). \item[$\bullet$] complete re-structuring and usage of open source software only \end{enumerate}
+\item The functions can have any number of regulators for endpoint singularities, not only the dimensional regulator $\epsilon$. \item The inclusion of additional functions that do not enter the decomposition has been facilitated and extended. \item A symmetry finder~\cite{2013arXiv1301.1493M} has been implemented, which can detect isomorphisms between sectors. \item A procedure has been implemented to detect and remap singularities at $x_i = 1$ that result from special kinematic configurations. \item The treatment of poles that are higher than logarithmic has been improved. \item If the propagators are given in terms of an edge list, the resulting loop diagram can be drawn using neato~\cite{graphviz}.
+This functionality is optional and the program runs normally if neato is not installed. \item The distinction between `general functions' and `loop integrands' is removed, in the sense that all features are available for both loop integrals and general polynomial functions (as far as they make sense outside the loop context). \item Complete re-structuring and usage of open-source software only. \end{itemize}